jdh4/job_defense_shield/README.md

 $ conda create --name jds-env pandas blessed requests pyyaml -c conda-forge -y
 ```

-You can then remove or modify the `.condarc` files so that future installs go elsewhere.
-If you do not need to inspect actively running jobs then you do not need `requests` or `blessed`.
+You can then remove or modify the `.condarc` file so that future installs go elsewhere.
+If you do not need to inspect actively running jobs then you do not need `requests`.

 ## Editing the Configuration File